Transiting Neptune on the I.C.

 Note that these ‘outcomes’ do not take into consideration Neptune’s sign position or the aspects it might form to natal planets.
 Whatever actually occurs will invariably reflect a higher level of complexity that we can readily grasp.
 All of this underscores that astrology is an indeterminate system.

 In my opinion, the best use of a transit is to adopt the proper outlook signified by that planet.
 Strive to apply that mind-set in an optimal sense to whatever the events are that actually unfold.
 Guessing or anticipating what these events might be is somewhat of a fool’s errand, even though many clients expect us to provide them with advice and warnings.
-Focusing on what could or might happen is merely self-inflicted scare mongering.
+Focusing on what could or might happen of a negative nature is merely scare mongering.
 Just stay open, concentrate on the present, and go with the flow—especially when Neptune is involved!
 No one thing will happen, and whatever does will more perfectly express the configuration than any astrologer could possibly guess.

 Also, work with the transit to make it what you want.
 The transit is not merely happening to you; you’re happening to it, too.
 Cultivate the appropriate attitude that pertains to Neptune: visionary idealism, faith in a higher power, surrender, compassion, forgiveness, resiliency, non-attachment, and a sense of flow, especially as such attitudes are required in relation to 4th house experiences.
 Cooperate with events as they unfold.
 For whatever does happen, its purpose is to serve as a catalyst for the further development and integration of your Neptunian potentials.